-PREREQUISITE: Grade C or better in Math Analysis SCHOOL GRADES CREDIT ORHS 11-12 5 units per semester PHS UMHS
+PREREQUISITE: Grade C or better in Pre-Calculus SCHOOL GRADES CREDIT ORHS 11-12 5 units per semester PHS UMHS Meets UC Requirement: "c"

 This advanced level mathematics course is designed to provide a review of Pre-Calculus concepts and an introduction to a first semester Calculus course at a college or university.
 Topics include limits, rules of differentiation, applications of derivatives, integration, and volume of solids.